Actions

 Advancing Justice and Digitalisation

-As of June 2024, eu-LISA formally took over operational responsibility for e-CODEX – the EU’s secure communication platform for cross-border judicial cooperation.
-In parallel, development advanced on key justice-related systems such as ECRIS-TCN and the Joint Investigation Teams collaboration platform.
+As of June 2024, eu-LISA formally took over operational responsibility for e-CODEX, the EU’s secure platform for judicial cooperation in cross-border proceedings, reinforcing trust and interoperability among justice authorities.

 Innovation, Cybersecurity and Sustainability